atlantichabitatmodels/communityofpractice/pages/meetings.md

 To participate, we ask that you:
 <ul>
-  <li>Make your modelling code or workflow available to the community of practice</li>
+  <li>Make your modelling code or workflow available to the community of practice</li><br>
-  <li>Provide us with enough context to understand your workflow and modelling decisions</li>
+  <li>Provide us with enough context to understand your workflow and modelling decisions</li><br>
   <li>Comfortable with having a blog post about your presenation be shared on the website.
 This includes but not limited to model metadata and model product(s).
-This blog will be written by Miranda and sent to you for approval prior to publishing on the site. </li>
+This blog will be written by Miranda and sent to you for approval prior to publishing on the site.</li><br>
   <li>Your model(s) can be at the beginning stages, in progress, or complete</li>
 </ul>